vigneshbhuvan-nus/tp/docs/UserGuide.md

 Format: `[Anything!]`

 :information_source: **Note:**
-Please make sure that your answer contains at least one character!
+Please make sure that your answer contains at least one character that is not a space!

 Result:
 ![Green Tea](images/user-guide/23AnsweringAQuestion.png)